Ramish93/AWS-Cloud-Practioner-Prep/README.md

      2. FIFO first in first out queue. processes messages in order.
 3. AWS Step functions:
    - serverless workflow management service.
+   - Step Functions provides a graphical console to arrange and visualize the components of your application as a series of steps.
+This makes it simple to build and run multi-step applications.
+     Step Functions automatically triggers and tracks each step, and retries when there are errors, so you
    - it enables oschestration of workflow through fully managed service.
    - can support complex workflows including error handling.
    - charged per state along with other services that you use.
    - workflows are defined using Amazon states language.
    - out of box work with other amazon services. like compute services, lambda, database services, SQS and SNS, data processing services and machine learning services.
+4. Amazon MQ:
+   - is a managed message broker service for Apache ActiveMQ and RabbitMQ that makes it easy to set up and operate message brokers in the cloud.
+Message brokers allow different software systems–often using different programming languages, and on different platforms–to communicate and exchange information.
+5. Amazon AppFlow:
+   - is a fully managed integration service that enables you to securely transfer data between Software-as-a-Service (SaaS) applications like Salesforce, Zendesk, Slack, and ServiceNow, and AWS services like Amazon S3 and Amazon Redshift, in just a few clicks. -
+   - automatically encrypts data in motion, and allows users to restrict data from flowing over the public Internet for SaaS applications
+6. Amazon Simple Workflow Service (Amazon SWF):
+   - helps developers build, run, and scale background jobs that have parallel or sequential steps.
+You can think of Amazon SWF as a fully-managed state tracker and task coordinator in the cloud.
+If your application’s steps take more than 500 milliseconds to complete, you need to track the state of processing.
+If you need to recover or retry if a task fails, Amazon SWF can help you.

 ## Management and governance services: